influxdata/docs-v2/content/influxdb/v2.7/reference/release-notes/influx-cli.md

 ### Bug Fixes

-- Packaging is now corrected for RPM and Windows ZIPs.
+- Correct packaging for RPM and Windows ZIPs.
-- The `--username-password` flag now properly handles multiple cookies.
+- Properly handle multiple cookies with `--username-password` flag.

 ### Maintenance
 - Upgrade `go` to 1.20.3.